microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 Now that you're familiar with the API service, let's move on to integrating it with your agent.

-In the project folder, you will find two **TypeSpec** files **main.tsp** and **actions.tsp**.
-The agent is defined with its metadata, instructions and capabilities in the **main.tsp** file.
-You'll use the **actions.tsp** file to define your agent's actions like connecting with the Repairs API service.
+### Project structure

+Within your agent project folder, you'll discover the core TypeSpec configuration files: **main.tsp** and **env.tsp**.

+The **main.tsp** file serves as the primary definition point for your agent, containing essential metadata, behavioral instructions, and capability specifications.

+The **env.tsp** file enables you to configure environment variables that are processed and generated during compilation.

+You'll also find an **actions** folder containing template files - initially including **github.tsp** which demonstrates GitHub API integration.
+For this lab, you'll replace this template with your own action definitions to establish connectivity with the Repairs API service.

+Additionally, there's a **prompts** folder housing the **instructions.tsp** file, which allows you to define detailed behavioral instructions and guidance for your agent.

+### Update the Agent Metadata and Instructions

 Open **main.tsp** and inspect what is there in the default template, which you will modify for our agent's repair service scenario.

-### Update the Agent Metadata and Instructions

 In the **main.tsp** file, you will find the basic structure of the agent.
 Review the content provided by the agents toolkit template which includes:
 -	Agent name and description 1️⃣